Past presidents, family and friends bid farewell to Barbara Bush - Journal du Cameroun

 “My thoughts and prayers are with the entire Bush family,” Trump wrote on Twitter, saying he planned to watch the funeral ceremony.

-Known for her trademark faux pearls and tart-tongued comments about life in and out of Washington — but also her deep loyalty to family and self-deprecating humor — Barbara Bush was in many ways a figure more popular among ordinary Americans than her high-flying husband and sons.
+Known for her trademark faux pearls — which Jeb mentioned in his eulogy — and tart-tongued comments about life in and out of Washington, Barbara Bush was in many ways a figure more popular among ordinary Americans than her high-flying husband and sons.

+She met her husband-to-be at age 16 when she was a schoolgirl and he was a student at an elite Massachusetts preparatory school, and they married in 1945 while he was on leave from wartime service.

+Bush made history as one of just two women to be wife and mother to US presidents.
+Abigail Adams, who died in 1818, was the other.

 Having undergone heart surgery in 2009, she was treated for years for Graves’ disease, a thyroid condition.
 As her health failed in recent days, she was moved into comfort care at her home in Houston.